krishxps/0-100-Mern-Harkirat/README.md

 ### Week 8 - Coding Activities
 - 01: Styled React components using Tailwind CSS classes.
 - 02: Implemented responsive design for different screen sizes.
-- 03: Enhanced UI components with utility-first CSS approach.
+- 03: Enhanced UI components with a utility-first CSS approach.

+---

+## Week 9
+- **Started Learning TypeScript**: Began exploring TypeScript to enhance type safety in JavaScript code.
+- **Converted JavaScript Code to TypeScript**: Practiced converting existing JavaScript codebases to TypeScript for better type management and error prevention.
+- **Explored TypeScript Features**: Familiarized with basic and advanced TypeScript features such as interfaces, generics, and type assertions.

+### Week 9 - Coding Activities
+- 01: Set up a TypeScript project and configured `tsconfig.json`.
+- 02: Converted a basic JavaScript function to TypeScript, adding types and interfaces.
+- 03: Implemented a simple TypeScript class and used generics to create reusable components.

+---